arkeodev/multi-agent-system-framework/README.md

 # Multi-Agent System Framework

-This project implements a multi-agent system framework using Streamlit and LangChain, designed to facilitate complex tasks by coordinating multiple agents.
-The framework is highly modular, allowing easy integration and swapping of components such as models, document loaders, and agent roles based on specific scenarios.
+This project implements a multi-agent system framework using Streamlit, LangChain and LangGraph designed to facilitate complex tasks by coordinating multiple agents.
+The framework is highly modular, allowing for easy integration and swapping of components such as models, document loaders, and agent roles based on specific scenarios.

 ## Features

-- **Modular Architecture**: Easily swap out AI models, document loaders, and other components.
+- **Modular Architecture**: Swap out AI models, document loaders, and other components effortlessly.
-- **Dynamic Agent Roles**: Configure and extend agent roles dynamically through a user-friendly interface.
+- **Dynamic Agent Configuration**: Configure agent roles dynamically through a JSON configuration, adapting the application for various scenarios without code changes.
-- **Interactive UI**: Leverage Streamlit to provide an intuitive interface for inputting scenarios and viewing results.
+- **Interactive UI**: Use Streamlit to provide an intuitive interface for inputting scenarios and viewing results.
-- **Configurable Scenarios**: Run custom scenarios by configuring agents and tasks through the UI.
+- **Configurable Scenarios**: Run custom scenarios by configuring agents and tasks through a user-friendly JSON interface.

 ## Prerequisites

-Before you can run the application, you will need to have the following installed:
+Before running the application, ensure you have the following:
-- Python 3.8 or higher
+- Python 3.12
 - Poetry for dependency management and environment setup

 ## Installation